 My fried yelled out from the kitchen.
 'Hey MW!
 The micro-wave is saying your name, Mega Watt'.

 During my colledge days I would come up with various definitions for MW and applied it in various ways; one was where I changed my Facebook name weekly to some random definition.
 A popular one was Mister Whiskers.
-But sadly I had to put a stop to it.
-Facebook sent me a warning that I've been changing it too much and that I only had one change left.
-Also, I stopped getting invited to things since my friends couldn't find me.
-At one point I almost changed my name legally to 'Metal Warrior'.
+Unfortunately this game had to end.
+Facebook sent me a warning that I've been changing it too often and that I only had one change left.
+Another side effect was that my friends couldn't find me so they stopped inviting me to events and parties.
+Oh, and I almost legally changed my name to 'Metal Warrior'.

 When MW Stands For really came to be was for my 3rd year portfolio.
 We had to design an identity to represent ourselves.
 In the end, my concept was based on; just as my name is the keeper of multiple definitions, so is my enthusiasm for exploring different creative fields.
 To put this in perspective; I've gone into drawing, art, illustration, graphic design, motion graphics, UI design, VFX, 3D, photography, package design, industrial design, building a custom motorcycle, programming, and of course, melting peoples faces with my sweet guitar solos, back when I was in a Metal band.